Axeleo/super-tic-tac-toe/readme.md

 ### Known issues

-Score counter not working correctly.
+Score counter occasianlly not working correctly.

 One issue I ran into was creating a nice win effect animation on a board with js.
 I ended up going with a janky kind of for loop which would increment which block it was effecting by a set interval.
 A continuing problem with this feature was that all the boards were sharing the same counter and because all the animations were on the same counter the timings would change and occasionally stall depending on how many boards were active at once.